How Your Internet Speed Affects Your Security System

 Jan 29, 2020

 Internet speed is a precious commodity in today’s connected homes.
-Internet speed is responsible for how fast or slow packets of data move from the internet to the application on your computer.
+Internet speed is responsible for how quickly or slowly data moves from the internet to the application on your computer.

-Your cell phone, television, computer, gaming system, and smart appliances use the internet.
+Things like your mobile phone, television, computer, gaming system, and even appliances use the internet.
 And your home security system probably does too.
-The average household has three to four smartphones, a couple TV's, Bluetooth speakers, multiple computers, and maybe a gaming console all using internet bandwidth at the same time!
+The average family household could have three to four smartphones, a couple of televisions, Bluetooth speakers, multiple computers, and maybe a gaming console all using internet bandwidth at the same time!

 Measuring Internet Speed